garethjmsaunders/digital-code-style-guide/javascript.md

 ```

-## Line length
+### 3.3 Line length

 <sub>Based on [Google JS Style Guide][googlestyle].</sub>

 Each line of text in your code should be at most 80 characters long.

-**Allowable Exceptions**
+#### Allowable exceptions

-* If a comment line contains an example command or a literal URL longer than 80 characters, that line may be longer than 80 characters for ease of cut and paste.
+*   If a comment line contains an example command or a literal URL longer than
+    80 characters, that line may be longer than 80 characters for ease of cut and paste.
 *   A raw-string literal may have content that exceeds 80 characters.
+Except
-Except for test code, such literals should appear near top of a file.
+    for test code, such literals should appear near top of a file.
 *   Statements with a long URL may exceed 80 characters.

-## Multiline Function arguments
+### 3.4 Multi-line function arguments

 <sub>From [Google JS Style Guide][googlestyle].</sub>